Your customers are frustrated. But your product isn’t the problem.

 Videos Just Hit Differently

-We live in a YouTube-TikTok-Instagram-Reels kind of world.
+We live in a YouTube-TikTok kind of world.
 More people now prefer videos for learning over text or audio.
 Apparently our brains are hardwired to prioritize visual information, which drastically improves retention rates over text.

 One recent client reported that their users felt more confident just knowing that they had videos available for learning.
-And the quality of their support call actually went up - from really basic questions, to more advanced questions that showed a better understanding of the product.
+And the quality of their support calls actually went up - from really basic questions, to more advanced questions that showed a better understanding of the product.

 “These videos are a huge step forward and I feel we are pushing above our weight regarding our size and scale.
 I believe the consistent and standard approach will help speed up CS discussions and expectations.”